artob/ar.to/2010/08/red-blood-white-snow.md

 which only a single one was fully combat ready; further, they had virtually no anti-tank weapons, anti-aircraft guns, or heavy artillery -- many of their artillery pieces hailed from the previous century.
-The so-called Finnish air force was comprised of a grand total of ninety-six operational old planes that were no threat to the newer and faster Soviet fighters.
+The so-called Finnish Air Force was comprised of a grand total of ninety-six operational old planes that were no threat to the newer and faster Soviet fighters.

 With this sorry arsenal did they mean to dare defy the wrath of a vast